markkurossi/ephemelier/README.md

 ## TODO

+ - [ ] MPC compiler: -timestamp-dynamic option for the -circ mode to create timestamp file only if main's arguments have unspecified types
- - [ ] Shell with command launch & wait
+ - [x] Shell with command launch & wait
  - [ ] Circuit stats in streaming mode (INFO)
  - [ ] Optimize input setting (direct vs. via strings)